netmeld/netmeld/playbook/README.md

 PHASES
 ------

-A phase is a logical grouping of commands which will execute in series or parallel within a stage.
-Activities within a phase may feed data, via the data store, into other phases for that stage.
-Phases are currently limited to being used for containing optional units of work within a stage.
-As such, not all commands are located under a phase (e.g. interface set up and tear down).
-The expectation is intensity, complexity, and *cost* of activities typically increase through phase progression.
+A phase is a logical grouping of commands which will execute within a stage.
+Activities within a phase may feed data into other phases for that stage and may execute in series or parallel (as decided by tooling logic).
+Phases are currently limited to being used for containing optional units of work within a stage and, as such, not all commands executed by the tools are part of a numbered phase (e.g. interface set up and tear down).
+The expectation is intensity, complexity, or cost of activities will typically increase through phase progression.

 COMMANDS